geoffmcl/libmspack/README.md

 #### In Windows:

-If for example you have {MS Visual Studio](https://www.visualstudio.com/vs/community/) (MSVC) installed -
+If for example you have [MS Visual Studio](https://www.visualstudio.com/vs/community/) (MSVC) installed -

 ```
 > cd build